-With how much of our interactions happen online now, more and more churches are using technology to encourage spiritual growth and fellowship throughout the week.
+With how much of our interactions happen online now, more and more churches are going online to encourage spiritual growth and fellowship throughout the week.
+And when your church can’t meet in-person, technology becomes even more helpful.

 This is not to replace face-to-face teaching and fellowship, but to reinforce it, providing opportunities to learn and build relationships in addition to the few times a week people can get together.